 No matter what happens, Dr. Periago has the know-how and the highly-trained team to take care of your or your child’s sports-related orthodontic injury quickly and safely.
 There’s no need to beat yourself up if something goes wrong on the field – remember, accidents happen!

 At Periago Orthodontics, you know you’re coming to see a Southern Indiana native with deep roots in the community who will treat your family like her family.
-So you can be confident picking up the phone and coming in to see us.
+Schedule a free consultation or give us a call to learn more.
 Whether it’s a routine appointment or a pass gone bad, we’ve got you covered!